chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

     * Pressing the Stop button stops the display scrolling and sends not-offs for any notes that are on.
     * Press the Spacebar when playing as a keyboard shortcut for Stop.

-### Red Tempo Graph and Tempo Tools
+### Tempo Graph and Tempo Tools

 <img src="../Common/img/TempoTools.jpg" alt="CK" style="width:14%;margin:0px 0px 0px 25px">

 * The Tempo Graph is the red horizontal line on the Concert Keyboardist display.
 It graphs the **original tempo** at each position in the score.
-The tempo in midi file may have been confugured to with position in the score as dicated by the music.
+The tempo in midi file may have been configured to with position in the score as dicated by the music.
 * Note that Midi files that were originally recorded live, such by recording from a midi keyboard, usually don't include tempo variations....
 TBD
 * The first number in the toolbar tempo tools is the tempo in beats per minute at the Current Time Line.